 8. Transfer of personal data

-The controller uses suppliers in data processing, and data will be transferred outside of the EU or EEA to a limited extent.
-When data is transferred outside of the EU or EEA, the transfer is done using the EU Commission’s standard contractual clauses or some other transfer mechanism in accordance with legislation.
+The controller uses subcontractors for data processing, and data may be transferred outside the EU or EEA.
+When data is transferred outside the EU or EEA, the transfer is done using the European Commission’s standard contractual clauses or some other transfer mechanism in accordance with legislation.
 Further details on international transfers of personal data and standard contractual clauses are available from OP’s website at https://www.op.fi/dataprotection.

 9. Personal data retention period or criteria for determining the period